 This bid is the cornerstone of the Montreal Relay bidding system.
 It is artificial and also Semi-Forcing.
 It may be as short as a singleton, much like the Precision bid of 1, but unlike that system it can sometimes be passed.
 The point-count is generally 11-17 points, and denies holding a 5-card major.

-When responder does not have a 5-card major, he must bid an artificial 1 to tell his partner about his lack of major suit length.
-The response is alertable for two reasons - first, of course, is the fact that's it's artifical and may not be a diamond suit, and second because not only does it deny holding a 5-card major, but could have zero points.
+When responder does not have a 5-card major and bids an artificial 1 to tell his partner about his lack of major suit length the response is alertable for two reasons - first, of course, is the fact that's it's artifical and may not be a diamond suit, and second because not only does it deny holding a 5-card major, but could have zero points.
 Responder is not obligated to bid again, however.